ff1201/sgs/README.md

 ## Installation

 An R package has been submitted.
-In the meantime, to install, use the development version from [GitHub](https://github.com/):
+In the meantime, to install use the development version from [GitHub](https://github.com/):

 ``` r
 library(devtools)